thewca/wca-regulations/wca-regulations.md

 ### WCA Regulations and Guidelines

 The WCA Regulations contain the full set of Regulations that apply to all official competitions sanctioned by the World Cube Association.
 The WCA Regulations are also supplemented by the [WCA Guidelines](guidelines:top).
-The Regulations should be considered a complete document, but the Guidelines contain additional clarifications and explanations.
+The Regulatioons should be considered a complete document, but the Guidelines contain additional clarifications and explanations.

 ### Wording
 Uses of the words "must", "must not", "should", "should not" and "may" match [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).